PlayOn Home User Guide.

 1. Configuring Accounts

-Some channels like Netflix, Amazon Instant or HBO Go require you to have an account in order to watch.
-Other channels like YouTube and Hulu have accounts that make viewing more convenient or expand the available content.
+Some channels like Netflix, Amazon Video, or HBO Max require you to have an account in order to watch.
+Other channels like YouTube and CBS have accounts that make viewing more convenient or expand the available content.
 Just enter your username and password and then click on the Test button to verify.
-PlayOn works with free Hulu accounts!

 Some websites use special accounts that are provided by your ISP or cable TV provider.
 These accounts typically require you to select your provider from a list.
-Websites and video services like HBO GO, ESPN, TBS, and others may require you to login this way to access their videos or additional content.
+Websites and video services like Showtime Anytime and others may require you to login this way to access their videos or additional content.

 PlayOn supports these login procedures, but the process is different than signing-in with a Hulu or Netflix account.
-Find the service (e.g. HBO Go) and click the Login button.
+Find the streaming provider in the Channels tab in PlayOn Settings and click the Login button.
 In the window that opens, click the Login button.
 A small browser window will open.
-In that browser window, login with your account and make sure you can play a video.
+In that browser window, log in with your account and make sure you can play a video.
 Once you are able to play a video, close the browser window and check the box that is marked Yes, I can view...and then click OK.

 2. Sorting channels